realmohsin/notes/git/git.md

 To track files, to stage files, to mark merge-conflicted files as resolved:
 - git add <filename-or-directory>

-To compare unstaged files against staged files  (untracked files do not show up)
+To compare unstaged files against last commit (untracked files do not show up)
 - git diff

 To compare staged changes against last commit:
-- git diff --cached
+- git diff --staged

 To commit with editor opened for receiving commit message:
 - git commit